-Effective for the 2023-24 school year, all school issued student Chromebooks will operate under Google Management with firewall and blocked websites configured by the IT Director.
+Effective as of the 2023-2024 school year, all school issued student Chromebooks will operate under Google Management with firewall and blocked websites configured by the IT Director.
 In addition to this layer of security, student accounts will function under a program called Hapara.